 It is important to feed a natural, wholesome food, based on complex carbohydrates, that is low in fat and protein and free from additives (other than essential vitamins and minerals).
 Fed sparingly this can avoid build-up of toxic waste in the system which causes tear staining.

 Food allergy or intolerance may also be a cause due to an increase in inflammation so feeding a hypoallergenic diet is important.
-You can read more about food allergy and intolerance in my Veterinary Guide to Natural Healthcare – downloadable below (pp.9 -10).

 Get in touch with the Burns Health and Nutrition Team for individually tailored advice on the right food type and amounts for your dog.
 At Burns we work to address pet health conditions brought about by unhealthy lifestyle and especially diet.
 Drawing on the link between health and nutrition, we developed dry pet food that offers the same benefits for your favourite furry friend as simple homecooked food.